Excel Translate Function

 Go to File and click on Options and then select Quick Access toolbar

 In the Quick Access Toolbar, on the right-hand side, we have an option – Choose commands from as shown below.
 We must select “Review Tab” on it, then select a translate option from under it.

 As soon as the Add>> option is pressed, we get Translate option on the right-side pane and we shall press OK.

-After clicking OK at the Home tab, an automatic option of Translate function will be available at the quick access toolbar.
+After clicking OK at the Home tab, an automatic option of Translate function will be available at the quick access toolbar in excel.

 Use of Translator

 Now you must be wondering why and where is it used so widely?

 - Many companies like call BPO, Pharmaceutical, Medical, and other companies deal with their products and demands internationally.
 For such industries, the translate function comes as a savior to use and get reliable information.
 Also, it can handle and convert multiple data at a time.